KatherineMichel/creating-the-reinhardt-family-reunion-website/design-sprint/accessibility.md

 ## Color Scheme

-The website color scheme passes the [WebAim Color Contrast Checker](http://webaim.org/resources/contrastchecker) with a Contrast ratio of 17.09:1.
+The website color scheme passes the [WebAim Color Contrast Checker](http://webaim.org/resources/contrastchecker) with a contrast ratio of 17.09:1.

 * Background color: #1a1c1e
 * Foreground color: #ffffff